Harmonic functions and instanton moduli spaces on the multi-Taub--NUT space: Completion of the moduli space

-Next we move to the construction of the real structure on $Z$ following \cite{ete} --- originally due to \cite{hit1,hit3} --- which gives rise to the multi-Taub--NUT geometry.
-The idea is to twist the natural real structure on $Z$ which gives rise to the $A_{s-1}$ ALE geometries \cite{hit1} with sections of a certain line bundle $L^c$ which lives on the total space of the line bundle
+Next we move to the construction of the real structure on $Z$ following \cite{ete} --- originally due to \cite{bes,hit1,hit3} --- which gives rise to the multi-Taub--NUT geometry.
+As we have seen in Sect. \ref{two} the real structure on our twistor space must be induced by the antipodal map on $\C P^1$.
+Therefore, assuming $c\in\R$, we use (\ref{valos}) to construct induced maps